Startale raises $63 million with participation from Sony and SBI

 Summary

-• Startale said it raised a total of $63 million in its Series A round.
+• Startale said it raised $63 million in its Series A round.

-• It said the funding will be used to develop Strium, a Layer 1 blockchain dedicated to security tokens (STOs), and to expand its stablecoin business.
+• It said the funds will be used to develop Strium, a Layer 1 blockchain dedicated to security token offerings (STOs), and to expand its stablecoin business.

-• It said the fundraising is an example showing that major Japanese companies are moving in earnest to build Web3 and stablecoin infrastructure.
+• It said the fundraising shows major Japanese companies are moving in earnest to build stablecoin infrastructure and Web3.

 Forecast Trend Report by Period